Distribution: Occurring chiefly west of the Cascades crest in Washington; Alaska to California.

-Habitat: Moist woods, sea level to mid-elevations in the mountains.
+Habitat: Moist woods, forest edges and openings, from sea level to middle elevations in the mountains.

 Conservation Status: Not of concern